kubernetes-retired/service-catalog/docs/v1/use-cases.md

 ## Catalog Publishing/Curation/Discovery

-* As a Catalog Operator, I want to be able to register a Service ServiceBroker with the Kubernetes Service Catalog, so that the Service Catalog is aware of the Services that ServiceBroker offers
+* As a Catalog Operator, I want to be able to register a Service Broker with the Kubernetes Service Catalog, so that the Service Catalog is aware of the Services that ServiceBroker offers
-* As a Catalog Operator, I want to be able to update a registered Service ServiceBroker so that the Service Catalog can maintain the most recent versions of Services that ServiceBroker offers
+* As a Catalog Operator, I want to be able to update a registered Service Broker so that the Service Catalog can maintain the most recent versions of Services that ServiceBroker offers
-* As a Catalog Operator, I want to be able to delete a Service ServiceBroker from the Service Catalog, so that I can keep the Service Catalog clean of Service ServiceBrokers I no longer want to support
+* As a Catalog Operator, I want to be able to delete a Service Broker from the Service Catalog, so that I can keep the Service Catalog clean of Service ServiceBrokers I no longer want to support

-* Can I export a list of Service ServiceBrokers and types from my Service Controller?
+* Can I export a list of Service Brokers and types from my Service Controller?
-* Is there an auth story for adding Service ServiceBrokers?
+* Is there an auth story for adding Service Brokers?
 * As a Developer, working outside of the normal production cluster, I would like to be able to use the Services available to me from the production cluster from my local environment without needing to establish a formal business